HAG87/atelierbump-site/_docs/02-changelog.md

 ### New

 * Tool to measure the angle between two polygons faces.
 * Accumulative dimension Measure.
-Useful to visualize the length of a non linear path, or to get the perimeter of a shape.
+Useful to visualize the length of a nonlinear path, or to get the perimeter of a shape.

 ### Enhancements